mzattera/b2fJ/dev/README.txt

-eclipse
-  This is the Eclipse workbench where you can deveop java tools used for the VM and the b2fJ "bootstrap" library, plus some tests.

 VS
   This is VisualStudio solution that allows
 		1) building the JVM and executng it as a Console application (notice it uses the "win" platform).